In this tutorial check out how to ADB Sideload ROMs and Mods using ADB Commands – Guide

 - Download and install USB Drivers on your PC from here.

-- Install and Setup ADB and Fastboot drivers on your PC from here or else download mfastboot-v2.zip and extract it to a folder.
+- Install and Setup ADB and Fastboot drivers on your PC from here or else download ADB and Fastboot SDK Platform Tools or mfastboot-v2.zip and extract it to a folder.

 How to ADB Sideload ROMs and Mods using ADB command tool: